ENERGY AND CARBON

 Tiburce Blanchy from Adour Energy Advisors provided technical advice and analysis of the responses along with a technical advisory group from various water corporations.

-The final PPA is now being signed, with a new renewable energy generation project being commissioned by October 2019, and the company Zero Emissions Water Ltd established to manage the contract over the next 10 years on behalf of the Corporations involved.
+The final PPA is now being signed, with a new renewable energy generation project being commissioned by October 2019, and the company Zero Emissions Water Ltd (ZEW) established to manage the contract over the next 10 years on behalf of the Corporations involved.

 Launch is planned for 23 April 2019 at Science Works.